mariohernandez/training/advanced-topics/card-variation.md

 # Card Variation

-Probably the first thing you should look at to determine if a component is a candidate for variations, is the data fields, and second, the component's markup.
+Probably the first thing you should look at to determine if a component is a candidate for variants, is the data fields, and second, the component's markup.

-Visually we know the two different variations look similar, however, if we pay close attention we will notice that the data fields between the variations are different.
-In this particular case although some of the fields may be different, I feel we have enough of shared attributes between the variations that we should have no problem going the variation route vs. new components.
+Visually we know the two different variants look similar, however, if we pay close attention we will notice that the data fields between the variants are different.
+In this particular case although some of the fields may be different, I feel we have enough of shared attributes between the variants that we should have no problem going the variant route vs. new components.
 Let's start!
-The new variation will be called **Card wide**.
+The new variant will be called **Card wide**.

-## Exercise: Creating the Card variation
+## Exercise: Creating the Card variant

 ![](../.gitbook/assets/card-wide.png)

-We can see that the overall layout of the "Card wide" version of the component lends itself nicely to a variation.
-However, we see that some of the fields found in the original card are not present here \(tags\), and there is also a new field in this variation that is not part of the original card \(button\).
+We can see that the overall layout of the "Card wide" version of the component lends itself nicely to a variant.
+However, we see that some of the fields found in the original card are not present here \(tags\), and there is also a new field in this variant that is not part of the original card \(button\).

-Before we can create a new variation, we need to make some updates to the original Card component so it is easier to adapt it to new variation.
+Before we can create a new variant, we need to make some updates to the original Card component so it is easier to adapt it to new variant.

 ## Updating the original Card component

-The card variation can be accomplished with a combination of a modifier CSS class and the use of [Twig Blocks](../getting-started/twig-blocks.md), which we discussed before.
+The card variant can be accomplished with a combination of a modifier CSS class and the use of [Twig Blocks](../getting-started/twig-blocks.md), which we discussed before.

 ### Modifier class approach